labsyspharm/harvardtissueatlas/_software/unmicst.md

 title: UnMICST
 # summary of the tool
 description: |
-    Universal Models for Identifying Cells and Segmenting Tissue Nuclei segmentation, especially for tissues, is a challenging and unsolved problem.
-Convolutional neural networks are particularly well-suited for this task: separating the foreground class (nuclei pixels) from the background class.
-UnMICST generates probability maps where the intensity at each pixel defines how confident the pixel has been correctly classified to the aforementioned classes.
-These maps can make downstream image binarization more accurate using tools such as [s3segmenter](https://github.com/HMS-IDAC/S3segmenter).
-UnMICST currently uses the UNet architecture (Ronneberger et al., 2015) but Mask R-CNN and Pyramid Scene Parsing (PSP) Net are coming very soon!
+    Identifying single cells within tissue images, a process known as segmentation, is critical for single-cell analysis of imaging data.
+UnMICST (Universal Models for Identifying Cells and Segmenting Tissue) is a semantic segmentation method for tissue images.
+UnMICST uses a convolutional neural network to generate probability maps that classify whether a given pixel belongs to the foreground or background class.
+UnMICST was trained using images of real human tissue, including real augmentations (e.g., out-of-focus images) and nuclear envelope stains, to improve segmentation accuracy across a wide range of tissue types.
+The latest version of UnMICST is part of the [MCMICRO pipeline](https://mcmicro.org/).

 # thumbnail image, can be a logo too
 image: software/unmicst-logo_v2.png